Giovanni Bonello

 Giovanni Bonello (born 11 June 1936 in Floriana) is a Maltese judge, judge of the European Court of Human Rights from 1998 until 2004, then extended till 2010.

-Biography
+Early Years

+Bonello was born in Floriana, Malta to Vincenzo Bonello and Victoria (née Magri), the sister of judges Alberto Magri and Edoardo Magri.

-His father, Vincenzo Bonello, was the curator of the national art collection in the interwar period, and among the Maltese patriots, like Enrico Mizzi, who were deported and interned in Uganda by the British colonial administration during World War II.
+His father was the curator of the national art collection in the interwar period and among the Maltese patriots, including Enrico Mizzi, who were deported and interned in Uganda by the British colonial administration during the Second World War.
+Following his father's internment, Giovanni Bonello went to live with his uncle, Alberto Magri, who played an important role in his upbringing.

+Legal Career

-Giovanni Bonello studied law and practiced for the first decades of his professional career, specializing in constitutional and human rights litigation in newly-independent Malta.
+Bonello studied law at the Royal University of Malta (later the University of Malta) and practiced for the first decades of his professional career, specializing in constitutional and human rights litigation in newly-independent Malta.
 He defended over 170 human rights lawsuits before Maltese and international courts.
 At a point, was also the legal adviser of Malta's Chamber of Commerce.
 Bonello was, among others, the legal counsel of the Little Company of Mary in the saga that opposed the Irish nuns to Dom Mintoff's government, which finally closed down their Blue Sisters Hospital.